kevinhuads/nlp-transcript-intelligence/README.md

 streamlit run src/app.py
 ```

-Adjust the path if your Streamlit entry point lives under a different filename or package.
+Adjust the path if the Streamlit entry point lives under a different filename or package.
 The application manages per session artefacts under a configurable output directory and keeps intermediate results in Streamlit session state so that each tab can build upon previous steps.

 ---

 ## Python API

-You can also call the pipeline directly from Python code.
+It is also possible to call the pipeline directly from Python code.

 ### Full pipeline